Are You Taking Too Much Acetaminophen?

 I also keep track of my medications.
-I take a number of medications and supplements I take, including vitamins, medication for my high cholesterol and pain medication for my chronic back pain.
+I take a number of medications and supplements, including vitamins, medication for my high cholesterol and pain medication for my chronic back pain.

 With cold and flu season at its peak, folks are heading to their local pharmacy for over-the-counter medicines to treat the symptoms.
 Did you know many of the pain relievers, fever reducers, and cough/cold medicines may contain acetaminophen?

-If you are taking in the recommended dosage, acetaminophen is a safe and effective way to treat fever and pain.
-But, if you take too much acetaminophen, it can lead to liver damage.
+If you are taking it in the recommended dosage, acetaminophen is a safe and effective way to treat fever and pain.
+But, if you take too much acetaminophen, it could lead to liver damage.

 One of my prescription medications I take has acetaminophen.
 If I take an OTC for my cold, I could accidentally over dose myself on acetaminophen.

 Thankfully, my pharmacist and I recently talked about this when I was picking up a prescription.
 You can learn more about treating your cold and flu from Know Your Dose.

 Acetaminophen is the most common drug ingredient in the U.S., and is found in more than 600 over-the-counter (OTC) and prescription medicines, including many cold and flu medicines.

 Earlier this year, research was published that the odds of Americans taking more than the FDA-recommended maximum dose of 4,000 milligrams (mg) of acetaminophen in one day increases 24 percent during cold and flu season.